Fitness app Aaptiv raises from Insight Partners, launches Enterprise channel – TechCrunch

 Founder and CEO Ethan Agarwal says the the number of people using the service during the novel coronavirus outbreak has spiked, with organic traffic in the last month up 100% and engagement with content up 200%.
 Aaptiv has now passed 30 million classes consumed on its platform (up from 22 million in May last year).
 The company, like many startups, is not yet profitable but is coming close to breaking even.

-The new infusion of funding will be used to continue expanding a new Enterprise channel that Aaptiv recently launched to provide classes via API, on other platforms.
+The new infusion of funding will be used to continue expanding a new Enterprise channel that Aaptiv recently launched to provide classes via API on other platforms.
 Aaptiv’s partners include FitReserve, Weight Watchers and Audible (Amazon, owner of Audible, is one of Aaptiv’s investors), and the list is growing.

 We asked, but Agarwal said that Aaptiv is not disclosing the amount of the investment, nor its valuation.